 Our Editors independently research, test, and rate what we feel are the best products.
 We use affiliate links and may receive a small commission on purchases.

 As a kid my family always took yearly bass fishing trips into Ontario, Canada.
 Among my many memories from those trips include long car rides, cool morning boat trips into the bay, and the odd fishing reels my cousins used.

 They were, of course, baitcasting and spinning reels which seemed alien and unfamiliar to 12-year-old me.
 Why would anyone use one of these reels instead of the simple spincasting reel I always got from dad?

 Today I’ve been able to figure out that spincasting reels come with many drawbacks, despite their distinct ease of use.
-Spinning reels and baitcasting reels overcome many of the drawbacks of spincasting reels with a tradeoff.
+The best baitcasting reels overcome many of the drawbacks with a few tradeoffs.

-A baitcasting reel can be more difficult to master.
-Let’s dive in to some criteria you can use to select your next baitcasting reel!
+Let’s dive in to some criteria you can use to select your next baitcasting fishing reel!

 - Abu Garcia Revo Toro Beast Low Profile Reel

 - Lew’s Tournament MP Speed Spool LFS Baitcast Reel